Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 ### Average Execution Time

-Indicates the average execution time of a Flow process over a specific timespan.
-The chart indicates the average time it took to execute the Flow in milliseconds.
-The time span itself can be adjusted using the global filter settings.
+Displays the average time in milliseconds it takes to execute a Flow process over a selected time frame.

 Formula: